 The words “all things” here literally mean all these matters of UTTERANCES.
 In other words every single utterance, or word you pray in an unknown tongue work together for good to them that love God.
 Therefore, if you do not know how to pray for something or someone in certain circumstances, then pray in your heavenly language.
 It will be then that you are guaranteed by the word of God that you are indeed praying according to the will of God.
 Hence praying in tongues is equivalent to the WILL of God.
 This is why the devil tries so hard to keep us from praying in other tongues.

 Oh, but there is more!
 When praying in tongues we speak directly to God in SECRET, sort of a “hot line” so to speak.
 Praying in the Spirit is a direct line of communication that cannot be intercepted by our enemy, Satan.

 1 Corinthians 14: 2 tells us,

 “For he that speaks in an unknown tongue, speaks not unto men, but unto God, for no man understands him, howbeit in the spirit he speaks mysteries”

 The word “mysteries” here can also be translated as divine secrets.
 Therefore we are speaking divine secrets unto God when we pray in the Spirit.
 Now not only are we speaking directly to God, but God is speaking directly to our spirits as well, bypassing our minds.

 Look at Isaiah 28:11, which says,

-“For with stammering lips and ANOTHER TONGUE will he (God) speak to this people.”
+“For with stammering lips and ANOTHER TONGUE will he (Almighty God the Father) speak to this people.”